hyprchs/cloudflare-tunnel-template/README.md

 ```

 This template provides a **starting point** and instructions for making an arbitrary **self-hosted, Dockerized service**
-available on a stable subdomain of your live Cloudflare-hosted website.
+available on a stable subdomain of a live Cloudflare-hosted website.
 This solves two main problems:

 - Enables secure access to some local data without opening your entire machine to the public internet
 - Provides stable URLs for tools that expect to be able to access your self-hosted services through permanent HTTPS endpoints